CVS Health to close hundreds of drugstores over next 3 years

 Some will be traditional pharmacies that offer retail products as well as some health care services.
 Others will be dedicated to customer primary care, and the company will break out an enhanced version of its “HealthHUB” locations.

 The company started introducing those stores a few years ago.
-The stores are geared toward helping customers monitor chronic conditions like diabetes and stay on top of their health and include health care workers like dietitians as well as community rooms for things like yoga classes.
+The stores are geared toward helping customers monitor chronic conditions like diabetes and stay on top of their health.
+Those locations can include health care workers like dietitians as well as community rooms for things like yoga classes.

 Drugstores have been redesigning their locations as they try to become known as more than just places to pick up prescriptions and cough syrup.
 They have become a key source of COVID-19 vaccines as well as annual flu shots.